jackfrancisdalton/ClipSearchInvestigator/README.md

 # ------------------ NOTES TO SELF

 # TODO:
-1. add guide information on how to set up Google API
+1. assess scope of fixture (probably all should be function)
-1. update all tests to use data-testid
+1. update all tests to use data-testid on frontend
 7. update favicon
 9. test the prouduction version of the app works
 10. add continous integration to the build process